Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 diy-charger-psu-power-supply-img_4696

-NOTE: most PSUs require some initial load to function properly, you can do this by soldering a cement 10ohm 10W dummy load resistor to the 5V line.
+NOTE: Most PSUs require some initial load to function properly.
+You can do this by soldering a cement 10-ohm 10W dummy load resistor to the 5V line.
 Remember that this resistor will get HOT!
-Even if you are able to measure voltages on all the outputs, some PSUs might not be able to deliver the amount of current they are supposed to unless some load is present on 5v line.
+Even if you can measure voltages on all the outputs, some PSUs might not be able to deliver the amount of current they are supposed to unless some load is present on the 5V line.
 Make sure you find out how your unit works.

-After I’ve made sure my unit functions properly, I disconnected the power but left the bulb connected with the PSU to discharge possible current stored inside.
+After confirming my unit functions properly, I disconnected the power but left the bulb connected to the PSU to discharge possible current stored inside.
 I also left it like this overnight just in case.

 Installing Terminals and Sockets

-After opening the case I started planning the connections and wiring.
-It seemed that I have a lot of free space inside this unit, so I decided to place the terminals on the front.
-Originally, all the wires passed through a big hole from inside to outside of the case, but instead I am going to install a switch in this hole.
+After opening the case, I started planning the connections and wiring.
+It seemed that I had a lot of free space inside this unit, so I decided to place the terminals on the front.
+Originally, all the wires passed through a big hole from inside to outside of the case, but instead, I am going to install a switch in this hole.
 I also decided to cut a hole in one of the vents to easily mount a USB socket.

 diy-charger-psu-power-supply-img_4688

 I then separated all the wires by color.
-You also need to separate some ground wires for power on switch and additional hardware you intend to mount, like USB sockets and “power good” LED for instance.
-I got a switch that has a built-in 12V LED as power up indicator, and I used a yellow wire for this.
+You also need to separate some ground wires for the power on switch and additional hardware you intend to mount, like USB sockets and the “power good” LED for instance.
+I got a switch that has a built-in 12V LED as a power-up indicator, and I used a yellow wire for this.

 diy-charger-psu-power-supply-img_4775